ZhaoruiDing/NodeJS-MongoDB-demo/README.md

 2. Download Robo3T which is a GUI for MongoDB.

-Insert, Find, Delete are under the dir named playground
+Insert, Find, Update, Delete are under the dir named playground